kenakofer/hymnsinger/README.md

   - Check out Mutopia source
   - Google SEO/analytics
   - Push state on search term with ?s="search term", so back button keeps search
-  - Change included files to have ".ily" extension
   - The quest for LY -> JS musical representation:
     - Possibility 1: Through MusicXML
       - Very poor support through ly, which doesn't process scheme _at all_